-On-site hospice facilities include hydrotherapy pools and spas, multi-sensory rooms, complementary therapies, play and activity areas with up-to-date IT equipment and landscaped gardens.
+On-site hospice facilities include hydrotherapy pools and spas, multisensory rooms, complementary therapy rooms, and play and activity areas with up-to-date IT equipment and games.

 Separate on-site accommodation for families allows them to stay with their child if they wish.

 The hospices have ‘special bedrooms’ in a separate area within the building where children can stay after they have died.
 The ‘special bedroom’ can be personalised by families and are a place where they can pay final respects and make precious memories before their child’s funeral.

-On acceptance to Acorns every family will receive an assessment of their needs from the Acorns Family Services team.
+On acceptance to Acorns, every family receives an assessment of their needs from the Acorns Family Services team.
 This will be undertaken by a professional who has a health or social care background.
-They will work with the family to determine the services that will best meet their needs at the current time and agree a plan of care and support that may include: psychosocial support, advocacy, short breaks in the hospice or at home, sibling support and a range of support groups for all members of the family.
-End of life care and bereavement support will be available whenever is it needed and all families will have access to emergency support via the hospices 24 hours a day.
+A Family Services Team worker will work with the family to determine the services that will best meet their needs at the current time and agree a plan of care and support that may include: psychosocial support, advocacy, short breaks in the hospice or at home, sibling support and a range of support groups for all members of the family.
+End-of-life care and bereavement support will be available whenever is it needed and all families will have access to emergency support via the hospices, 24 hours a day.

 Each hospice has a team comprising: